MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-model-driven.md

 ---

-# Use the business card reader in model-driven applications
+# Use the business card reader in model-driven apps

  The business card reader takes a photo or loads an image from the local device, and then scans it to find a business card.
 If it detects a business card, it extracts the information it finds.

+> [!NOTE]
+> For information about model-driven apps, see [What are model-driven apps in PowerApps](/powerapps/maker/model-driven-apps/model-driven-app-overview)?

 ## Licensing requirements